amrgamal91/MemoryCardGame/README.md

 3- try to remember what was on each card and where it was.
 4- the game is over when all cards matched

+the game starts with stars rating = 3 stars , if i you exceed 18 moves then a star removed if you exceed 24 moves then another one removed

+a timer displayed to measure the game time ,it will be better if you finishes the game in the shortest time :)

 ## Contributing

 This repository is a project in udacity Frontend Nanodegree.